darianicoleduduna/FestivalFilme/README.md

-# FestivalFilme
+# MovieFestival

-**FestivalFilme** is a Java application designed to simulate and manage a film festival.
+**MovieFestival** is a Java application designed to simulate and manage a film festival.
 It includes features for booking and purchasing tickets, managing staff and screening rooms, handling payments, and organizing films by categories and restrictions.

 ---